alsolera/VideoF2B/docs/source/glossary.rst

         aircraft is required to be in a vertically-banked "knife-edge" attitude above the competitor's head during the two consecutive overhead eights maneuver is described in F2B Rules as "momentarily".

+    Nominal
+        A dimension, shape, or size that represents the true profile of a :term:`figure` or :term:`maneuver`, and is used as the template against which actual shapes and sizes of figures or maneuvers are compared.

     Parallel
         An imaginary line on the surface of the :term:`flight hemisphere` equidistant to the equator of the flight hemisphere and marking the latitude.